Microsoft Office 365 Advanced Threat Protection: Complete Overview

 This Office 365 Advanced Threat Protection review has detailed how you can protect your data against zero-day attacks and sophisticated threats when using Microsoft 365 and reduce the risk of data corruption and data loss.
 Real-time reporting capabilities help you monitor your Microsoft 365 environment and react in time if threats are detected.
 It is possible to configure automated actions to neutralize detected threats.
 Office 365 Advanced Threat Protection is integrated with other Microsoft 365 services such as OneDrive, SharePoint Online, Exchange Online and other services.

-Advanced Threat Protection can help you protect against threats such as harmful links, spam, viruses and diverse malware.
-However, you can achieve a higher level of data protection if you perform Microsoft 365 backup and back up your data.
+Office 365 Advanced Threat Protection helps you protect your emails from various security threats like harmful links, viruses and malware.
+However, achieve a higher level of data protection by backing up all your Microsoft Office 365 data.